mscarbor/Mixed-Culture-Fermentation-Models/README.md

 ## Model Descriptions

-**iFerment156**
+**iFermCell215**

-iFerment156 is a unicellular metabolic model with 156 reactions.
+iFermCell215 is a unicellular metabolic model with 156 reactions.
 This model contains pathways for fermentation pathways, including reverse b-oxidation, and is able to use several substrates.
 It contains three compartments: cytoplasm (c), extracellular space (e), and a compartment for generation of ion-motive force (i).

-**iFermGuilds564**
+**iFermGuilds789**

-iFermGuids564 is a community metabolic model with 564 reactions distributed among six functional guilds.
-The six guilds each contain subsets of reactions obtained in iFerment156.
+iFermGuids789 is a community metabolic model with 564 reactions distributed among six functional guilds.
+The six guilds each contain subsets of reactions obtained in iFermCell215.
 The guilds are  simple sugar fermenters that produce acetate, lactate, and ethanol (SFOs), sugar fermenters that are able to generate ferredoxin and hydrogen gas (HSFs), organisms that perform reverse b-oxidation on intermediates derived from sugars (SEOs), lactate-consumers that perform reverse b-oxidation (LEOs), and organisms that produce acetate from hydrogen gas and CO2 (HAOs).

-***Please note that fluxes in iFermGuilds564 model have multiple units.
+***Please note that model flux results in both models have have multiple units.
 For intracellular reactions, the fluxes have standard units of mmol gDCW<sup>-1</sup> hr<sup>-1</sup>.
-For exchange reactions and community ATP production, the units are mmol hr<sup>-1</sup> because they are multipled by the mass of biomass related to each guild.***
+For exchange reactions, the units are mmol hr<sup>-1</sup> because they are multipled by the mass of biomass related to each guild.***

 ## Getting started